Let Her Lie

 Publisher Description

 Theo Snyder is at the end of his rope.
-One minute he was on top of the world, his documentary film The Basement a massive critical and commercial hit, the next crestfallen when his latest film was canceled after an embarrassingly public misstep.
-As his desperation grows, he makes a bold decision: to pursue the story of the notorious "Halo Killer," Jasper Ross-Johnson.
+His documentary film became a massive critical and commercial hit, but now his film was canceled after an embarrassingly public misstep.
+As his desperation grows, he makes a bold decision: to pursue the story of the notorious “Halo Killer”, Jasper Ross-Johnson.
 But delving into the life and mind of a serial killer could prove more deadly than Theo ever could have imagined.

 At first, things are looking up.
 Jasper is willing to talk, the footage of the jailhouse meetings is spectacular, and famed investigator Zora Neale Monroe joins him on the project.
-Theo is sure he's getting close to something no one else has discovered: the truth about why Jasper was captured before he could kill his final victim.
-Someone else was on the beach that day, someone who knows a lot more than they're telling and just might know how it all happened.
-The truth could lead to more killing--unless Theo can uncover the real ending to the story of the Halo Killer first.
+Theo is sure he’s getting close to something no one else has discovered: the truth about why Jasper was captured before he could kill his final victim.
+Someone else was on the beach that day—someone who just might know how it all happened.

 PUBLISHERS WEEKLY